BeNsAeI/Traveler/Readme.md

 All songs are released under a Creative Commons Attribution License, please feel free to use them in your projects, games, podcasts, videos, or whatever you like, just be sure to let me know so I can link back to you!

 The owner was notified through his website of the use.
+Go and visit his website! he is awesome.

 Traveler: